Blending traditional techniques with modern sensibilities to create a vibrant, living art form

 The contemporary era has seen the emergence of several new types of Arabic calligraphy, reflecting the diverse and evolving nature of the art form.
 Some of these include:

 - Digital Calligraphy: A type of calligraphy that is created using computer software and graphic design tools.
+Discover our guide on Arabic Calligraphy vs. Digital Fonts.

 - Calligraffiti: A hybrid art form that combines calligraphy with graffiti, creating bold and expressive works.